-27 Is it a defence to a product liability action that the product defect was not discoverable within the limitations of science and technology at the time of distribution?
-If so, who bears the burden of proof and by what standard is the defence determined?
+Is it a defence to a product liability action that the product defect was not discoverable within the limitations of science and technology at the time of distribution?
+If so, who bears the burden and what is the standard of proof?